FrancisVarga/processus-schreibmaschine/doc/couchbase.md

   }
 }
 ```
+Listing your logs by date and doc.level you can use **group_level** if you want both or only by date.
+It's helpful if you want to know in which time and error level was the log.

+You can generate much more views for listing your logs!

 If you need more info's about views and how to query [Couchbase](http://www.couchbase.com/) here are some helpfully links: